-B. Medicare Reimbursement Levels
+B. Reimbursement Levels

-Even if Medicare covers the procedure that uses our devices the level of reimbursement may not be sufficient for commercial success.
+Even if Medicare and other third-party payor programs cover the procedures that use our devices, the level of reimbursement may not be sufficient for commercial success.
 The Medicare reimbursement levels for covered procedures are determined annually through two sets of rulemakings, one for outpatient departments of hospitals under the Outpatient Prospective Payment System ("OPPS") and the other, for procedures in physicians' offices under the Resource-Based Relative Value Scales ("RBRVS") (the Medicare fee schedule).
 If the use of a device is covered by Medicare, a physician's ability to bill a Medicare patient more than the Medicare allowable amount is significantly constrained by the rules limiting balance billing.
 For covered services in a physician's office, Medicare normally pays 80% of the Medicare allowable amount and the beneficiary pays the remaining 20%, assuming that the beneficiary has met his or her annual Medicare deductible and is not also a Medicaid beneficiary.
 For services performed in an outpatient department of a hospital, the patient's co-payment under Medicare may exceed 20%, depending on the service and depending on whether CMS has set the co-payment at greater than 20%.
-If a device is used as part of an inpatient procedure, the hospital where the procedure is performed is reimbursed under the Inpatient Prospective Payment System ("IPPS").
+If a device is used as part of an in-patient procedure, the hospital where the procedure is performed is reimbursed under the Inpatient Prospective Payment System ("IPPS").
 In general, IPPS provides a single payment to the hospital based on the diagnosis at discharge and devices are not separately reimbursed under IPPS.